chef/chef-web-docs/content/saas/get_started.md

     weight = 20
 +++

-This getting started guide will walk through the necessary setup and configuration for Chef SaaS to connect and begin to utilize the solution.
+This getting started guide will walk through the necessary setup and configuration for Chef SaaS to connect and utilize the solution.

 ## Prerequisites